Compendium of Population Health Indicators

 Our commitment to continuous improvement

 The Health and Social Care Information Centre (HSCIC) continually strives to improve the quality and content of our products and services.
-As the Compendium of population health indicators has been in existence for a long time we are currently reviewing the information contained within the indicator set to help ensure that the indicators are relevant to user need.
+As the Compendium of population health indicators has been in existence for a long time a user feedback survey was set up.
+The survey was available for a period of two months and 100 responses were received..